zxinxbb/apprentice-boot-camp-fundamentals-2/docs/_posts/0000-01-04-do-not-repeat-yourself.md

 # Exercise (45 mins)

-Pair up to make following changes.
-Ensure Receipt is correct. **Try to make each change before removing duplication.**
+Pair up to make following changes. **Run all tests after each change.** Try to make each change before removing duplication.

 -[+] Change Checkout so that 5 ‘A’ now cost 220
   (remember to check that Receipt still works)